About the Workshop

 IIT Delhi: Jatin Yadav, Yash Bansal

-IIIT Delhi: Anmol Singh, Palash Bansal, Parth Mittal, Ramya YS, Rounaq Jhunjhunu Wala, Satyam Kumar, Utsav Rohilla (IIIT-Delhi)
+IIIT Delhi: Ambar Pal, Anmol Singh, Palash Bansal, Parth Mittal, Ramya YS, Rounaq Jhunjhunu Wala, Satyam Kumar, Utsav Rohilla (IIIT-Delhi)

 Outcome of the Previous Editions

 Similar workshop was held in 2014 and 2015 as well.
 The workshop exposed the students to the world of competitive programming, algorithms and data structures.
 Last year, out of the 27 people that were selected for the INOI training camp, 9 of them had attended the workshop at IIIT-Delhi.
 This is a superlative achievement.
 Surpassing all expectations, 2 out of 4 people - Rajat De and Srijon Mukherjee, who represented India at the Informatics Olympiad (IOI) 2016 held in Russia attended the workshop.
 Both of them won Silver medals.

 IIIT-Delhi in collaboration with IARCS, CodeChef for Schools and I.I.T.
 Delhi had conducted a 5-week long workshop for school students to prepare them for the Indian National Olympiad in Informatics (INOI) (INOI), wherein students and faculty from IIIT - Delhi and IIT Delhi trained the attendees.
 The workshop exposed the students to the world of competitive programming, algorithms and data structures.
 The participants were made to think out of the box, for the solution and code the solution in one of their favorite programming language.
 Out of the 30 people that have been selected for the INOI training camp-2015, 7 of them had attended the workshop at IIIT-Delhi.
 This is a superlative achievement and huge contribution to the young student community.